CloudReactor/cloudreactor-python-ecs-quickstart/README.md

 This project serves as blueprint to get your python code running in AWS ECS Fargate, monitored and managed by CloudReactor.
-See [Benefits](docs/benefits.md) for a summary of the benefits of these technogies.
+See [Benefits](docs/benefits.md) for a summary of the benefits of these technologies.
 This project is designed with best practices and smart defaults in mind, but also to be customizable.

 OK, let's get started!